 Roger Ream [00:42:39] Well, we’re coming short on time.
 But if you could recommend to students in our program a few books they could read to learn about these basic concepts you’ve talked about today of things like spontaneous order and the knowledge problem.
 What are some of the books you’d read for introductions to these concepts, not just to students, but to anyone who might be interested?

 Chris Coyne [00:43:03] Sure.
 Well, I would start with Thomas Sowell’s wonderful book called Basic Economics.
-It’s intimidating when you look at it because it’s quite thick, but it’s written like most of Thomas Saul’s work, if not all of it, in an extremely accessible manner.
+It’s intimidating when you look at it because it’s quite thick, but it’s written like most of Thomas Sowell’s work, if not all of it, in an extremely accessible manner.
 It’s all verbal, lots of examples.
-And one of soul’s great strengths, like my former colleague and Professor Walter Williams, is their ability to communicate extremely complex, nuanced topics in a way that anyone can understand them and think about them.
+And one of Sowell’s great strengths, like my former colleague, Professor Walter Williams, is their ability to communicate extremely complex, nuanced topics in a way that anyone can understand them and think about them.
 So, I’d start with that.
 And I mention it’s thick, but you can pick any chapter and read it.
 That’s the other really great part about that.
 So, I’d start with that.
 The Fraser Institute, which is based in Canada, has this wonderful series of books which are free online.
 It’s called the Essential Series.
 And Pete Boettke and I wrote one called The Essential Austrian Economics.
 There’s one on public choice.
-Don Boudreau wrote one.
-My colleague Don Boudreau is also a professor of TFAS, wrote one on Hayek.
+Don Boudreaux wrote one.
+My colleague Don Boudreaux is also a professor of TFAS, he wrote one on Hayek.
 And you can download these PDFs online if you’re okay with reading the e-version, they’re about 80 pages each, and they’re all written in an accessible way to address these topics.
 And then one final thing I would just mention is, I mentioned Don Boudreaux, my colleague.
 He runs a blog called Cafe Hayek, and he posts on it on a regular basis.
 And like Thomas Sowell and Walter Williams, Don is an amazing communicator of economics.
 I think one of the best, if not the best, just a wonderful communicator of these really big ideas.
 And he oftentimes writes on trade, as you and I were discussing these issues earlier, and he writes, you know, 250-to-500-word posts and they really make you think.
 And so, if you look at that on a daily basis, if you’re busy, for instance, and you just read through these 200 to 500 words and then you just think about what it means, it will teach you a great deal, but also provide you an opportunity for some critical thought as well.

 Roger Ream [00:45:05] Yeah, I’m going to repeat that website.
 It’s Café Hayek.
 It’s one I go to.
 He often writes letters to the editor trying to respond to some sort of economic nonsense that he sees on the morning paper.
 So, I highly recommend that as well.
 And we’re privileged to have Don on our faculty along with you.
 Thank you so much, Chris, for being with us today.
 I appreciate it very much.
 I know you’re busy.
 I will close with one more question.
 You’re dedicated to research and writing.
 You’re certainly a dedicated teacher.
-You could obviously choose a different path at this point in your career and become a consultant and go out and just, you know, offer advice to people.
+You could obviously choose a different path at this point in your career and become a consultant and go out and just offer advice to people.
 But you’ve stayed dedicated to your research and your teaching.
-Could you tell us what motivates you and why you’ve chosen that path, which would be a beneficiary of?
+Could you tell us what motivates you and why you’ve chosen that path, which we would be a beneficiary of?

-Chris Coyne [00:46:02] Well, I’m blessed to have the opportunity and to work with you all as well, I should say.
-And, you know, I worked for JP Morgan for two years.
+Chris Coyne [00:46:02] Well, I’m blessed to have the opportunity to work with you all as well, I should say.
+You know, I worked for JP Morgan for two years.
 I started there in college, actually, then worked there for two years.
 And so, I could have stayed on that path in finance.
-But I was so drawn to the ideas and not just the ideas themselves intellectually, but their implications for human well-being.
+But I was so drawn to the ideas, and not just the ideas themselves intellectually, but their implications for human well-being.
 And that’s what excites me and what drives me is, you know, I love being a professor because I get to think, I get to learn, but also, I get to interact with people.
-I get to interact with my colleagues in academics, but also students, Ph.D. students, master students and undergraduate students.
+I get to interact with my colleagues in academics, but also students, Ph.D. students, master’s students and undergraduate students.
 And, you know, it’s wonderful.
 I mean, there’s not many walks of life where you get to interact with people at all those different stages of their intellectual development, all different views, and you get to have these conversations with them.
 And so, you know, I always tell my wife that I’ll know when it’s time to retire, if ever, because I won’t get excited about teaching.
 I research a lot; I write a lot.
 But with teaching I get very passionate and excited when I’m in front of the room and preparing for it and thinking about it and improving.
-I mean, that’s another thing improving and coming up with new examples and better ways of communicating these complex situations and helping students to learn.
+I mean, that’s another thing – improving and coming up with new examples and better ways of communicating these complex situations and helping students to learn.
 And so that’s what drives me and I enjoy it.
 To the extent it’s labor, it’s a labor of love.

 Roger Ream [00:47:31] Well, I know you’ve been recognized with teaching awards at George Mason.
 We’re pleased to have you back.
-You’re our first repeat guest on the Liberty and Leadership Podcast.
+You’re our first repeat guest on the Liberty + Leadership Podcast.
 You were on, I think, in April of 2020, talking a lot about COVID at that time and using that same framework of the lack of knowledge and the tyranny of experts to try to impose solutions in the COVID pandemic.
 But thank you for returning as a guest today.
 It’s been a pleasure.
 Thank you, Chris Coyne.